onap/multicloud-k8s/kud/hosting_providers/containerized/README.md

 $ vagrant up
 $ popd
 ```
-Do following steps to keep note of
+Do the following steps to keep note of
 1. Get the IP address for the Vagrant machine - <VAGRANT_IP_ADDRESS>
 2. Copy the host /root/.ssh/id_rsa.pub into the vagrant /root/.ssh/authorized_keys
 3. From host make sure to ssh into vagrant without password ssh root@<VAGRANT_IP_ADDRESS>

 ## Quickstart Installation Guide

-Build the kud docker images as follows, add KUD_ENABLE_TESTS & KUD_PLUGIN_ENABLED for the testing only:
+Build the kud docker images as follows.
+Add `KUD_ENABLE_TESTS` & `KUD_PLUGIN_ENABLED`
+for the testing only.
+Currently only docker and containerd are supported CRI
+runtimes and can be configured using the `CONTAINER_RUNTIME` environment variable.
+To be able to run secure containers using Kata Containers, it is required to
+change the CRI runtime to containerd.

 ```
 $ git clone https://github.com/onap/multicloud-k8s.git && cd multicloud-k8s
 $ docker build  --rm \
 	--build-arg http_proxy=${http_proxy} \
 	--build-arg HTTP_PROXY=${HTTP_PROXY} \
 	--build-arg https_proxy=${https_proxy} \
 	--build-arg HTTPS_PROXY=${HTTPS_PROXY} \
 	--build-arg no_proxy=${no_proxy} \
 	--build-arg NO_PROXY=${NO_PROXY} \
 	--build-arg KUD_ENABLE_TESTS=true \
 	--build-arg KUD_PLUGIN_ENABLED=true \
+	--build-arg CONTAINER_RUNTIME=docker \
 	-t github.com/onap/multicloud-k8s:latest . -f kud/build/Dockerfile
 ```
 Let's create a cluster-101 and cluster-102 hosts.ini as follows